-Of the hundreds of thousands of mental health-related apps on the market, a handful truly stand out.
-Here are our favorites for 2022.
+Of the thousands of apps available to help support your mental health, a handful truly stand out.
+Here are our favorites for 2023.

-Note: Some of these are free to download, but many require upgrades or subscription packages to unlock all features.
-Some apps offer free trials so you can get the full experience for a limited time before deciding to commit to an upgrade.
+Note: Some of these apps are free to download, but others require upgrades or subscription packages to unlock all their features.
+Several offer free trials so you can get the full experience for a limited time before deciding to commit to the paid version.

 Best for anxiety: MindShift